-The BACP is the leading professional association for members of the counselling professions in the UK.
-All practising members of BACP must either be registered or be working towards registration.
+The BACP is the leading association for members of the counselling professions in the UK.
+All practising members of BACP must either be registered or working towards registration.
 In order to be registered, therapists must meet or exceed the BACP recommended minimum quality standards.
-These standards cover training, supervision, continuing professional development and a contractual commitment to our Ethical Framework.
+These standards cover training, supervision, continuing professional development and a commitment to an Ethical Framework.
 You can find a register of BACP registered/provisionally registered therapist who offer therapy privately here: www.bacp.co.uk/search/Therapists